Guide to ACA employer penalties

 One advantage of offering a GCHRA alongside group coverage is that employers can switch to a high-deductible health plan (HDHP) to save money on insurance premiums.
 Employers can then use a GCHRA to offset the higher out-of-pocket medical expenses.

 Many carriers offer integrated HRAs alongside a specific health insurance plan.
-By administering your GCHRA through PeopleKeep, you can integrate your HRA with any group health insurance plan.
+By administering your GCHRA through PeopleKeep by Remodel Health, you can integrate your HRA with any group health insurance plan.

 Conclusion

-Understanding the ACA’s employer mandate and the associated penalties is essential for maintaining compliance with the law.
-By offering health coverage that meets MEC, minimum value, and affordability requirements, you’ll avoid the ESRP penalties while improving employee retention and productivity at your organization.
+Understanding the ACA employer mandate and the associated penalties is essential for maintaining regulatory standards under the law.
+By offering health coverage that meets MEC, minimum value, and affordability requirements, you'll avoid ESRP penalties, improve employee retention and productivity, and stay competitive in today’s job market.